Aryzta’s new chairman has five weeks to come up with a plan

 “I want to restate my view that Aryzta has a long positive future.
 My vision for Aryzta is one that is less complex, more focused and structured around its core markets and core businesses,” Jordi said.
 “This will improve the sustainable financial performance and reduce its current excessive debt significantly.”

-An outright sale seems improbable, according to analysts - especially if Elliott comes in with an offer around the 0.8 Swiss francs (74 euro cents) mark that has been suggested in some recent Swiss reports.
+An outright sale seems improbable, according to analysts – especially if Elliott comes in with an offer around the 0.8 Swiss francs (74 cent) mark that has been suggested in some recent Swiss reports.

-While this is almost 30 per cent above current trading levels, Andreas von Arx, a Swiss-based analyst Baader Helvea, believes that assets sales and debt reduction could get the proper value of Aryzta shares to “clearly above” 1 francs.
+While this is almost 30 per cent above current trading levels, Andreas von Arx, at Swiss-based analyst Baader Helvea, believes that assets sales and debt reduction could get the proper value of Aryzta shares to “clearly above” one franc.

 But while Swiss business publication Handelszeitung reported in June that an unnamed party was willing in 2018 to buy the US business for between $1.2 billion (€1 billion) and $1.8 billion, van Arx reckons the sale of this unit and the Rest of World division combined wouldn’t achieve the €600 million of asset sales that Jordi is known to be eyeing.